YuaXan/BM3451XXDC-T28A-Board/README.md

 ---

 There are five LEDs to monitor the balancing status of the cells.
 When one of the LEDs is lit, it means that the corresponding cell is starting to balance.

 `LED1`, `LED2`, `LED3`, `LED4`, and `LED5` correspond to `B1`, `B2`, `B3`, `B4`, and `B5` respectively:
 ![balance led 3D](/png/balance-led-3D.png "balance led 3D")

  ---

 At the same time, the `DO` and `CO` pins correspond to `DO_LED1` and `CO_LED1` respectively.
 This allows you to check the discharge and charge status.

 ![CO DO led 3D](/png/CO-DO-led-3D.png "CO DO led 3D")

  ---

 Safe and reliable by providing control discharge overcurrent release terminals with optical coupler.

 Control of `OCCT` pin is via `XH P2.5mm 3pin` terminal.

-**[Warning]: The "OCCT" pin has not been tested.
+**[Warning]: The `OCCT` pin has not been tested.
 Usage instructions are not provided in the datasheet.
 Usage instructions will be provided after board testing.**

 ![OCCT 3D](/png/OCCT-3D.png "OCCT 3D")